whoisYoges/website/content/donate.md

 ## Donations

-A donation would help me stay up and running for longer!
+Since I'm a jobless college dropout and don't have any particular source of income, donate and help me setup and maintain a personal home server space for hosting libre software instances. ([Checkout my preference of programs!](/programs))

 I currently only take donations in BTC and XMR.

 If you know of another good way to take donations, either in cryptocurrency or traditional banking, please [contact me](/contact/) about adding it.